 There you have it!
 Eight more ideas to help you think about Drama for kids.

-There are definitely more detailed ways you can explore dramatic theory with your upper primary class, however, I hope that these activities have provided you with a comfortable way to introduce Drama skills and terminology into your classroom!
+There are definitely more detailed ways you can explore dramatic theory with your upper elementary or middle school class, however, I hope that these activities have provided you with a comfortable way to introduce Drama skills and terminology into your classroom!

 Drama Games for Kids – Printable Activity Cards

-You can also get more ideas for Drama activities for primary kids in our blog post “Drama Activities for K-3 Students”.
+You can also get more ideas for Drama activities for elementary students in our blog post “Drama Activities for K-3 Students”.
 Don’t be swayed by the title – these Drama activities are suitable for students of all ages!